All Episodes

 Because what they did to him, they committed a fraud on the court.

-They denied him his constitutional rights.
+They denied him his constitutional rights and shredded the Constitution in the meantime.

-And but we have the criminal referrals coming.
+But we have the criminal referrals coming.

 Barr's investigation begun.

-We have again today, which I've gone over in detail, the release of even more closed door testimony.
+We have again today, which I've gone over in detail, the release of even more closed-door testimony.

 We have the FISA applications themselves.